What Are Rheumatic Diseases?

 - Pain in the middle back and then upper back and neck (after 5-10 years)

-With progression of AS, the spine may become stiffer.
-It may become difficult to bend for common everyday activities.
+If the condition worsens, your spine may become stiffer.
+It may become hard to bend for everyday activities.